CNC Milling: Everything You Need to Know

 Stainless Steel: Known for its strength and resistance to corrosion, stainless steel is famous for applications that demand durability and longevity.

 Brass: Brass offers a good balance of strength, corrosion resistance, and machinability, making it ideal for components like gears, valves, and fittings.
-Its decorative appearance also makes it popular in jewelry and artistic applications.
+Its decorative appearance also makes it popular in jewellery and artistic applications.

 ABS Plastic: ABS is a rigid, impact-resistant plastic that machines well, making it a good choice for durable parts and prototypes.
 It’s commonly used in the automotive industry, consumer products, and electronic enclosures.